-Friday, October 4th is the seventh night of Navratri 2019 in North America.
+October 23rd is technically the seventh night of Navratri 2020.
 Navratri is the nine night Indian festival honoring the many forms which the goddess Durga has taken.
 Thus, the goddesses are known as NavaDurga (nine Durgas).
 Each goddess represents particular virtues and attributes which we can embrace.
 Kalaratri is the NavaDurga worshiped on the seventh night of Navratri.
 The women in the states of Gujarat and Maharashtra wear saris (traditional Indian clothing) to match the auspicious color for the goddess that day.
 Additionally, one of the nava graha (nine planets) in Jyotish is associated with each NavaDurga.